Mark Samson begins his 10th year as Head Coach of the Lights and

 History/Political Science degree.

-In his eight seasons at Northern, the Lights have emerged
+In his nine seasons at Northern, the Lights have emerged

 nationally as a program to be reckoned with.
 After an initial